 - Roll warm cookies in remaining confectioners' sugar.
 Cool on wire racks.
 When cooled, reroll cookies in confectioners' sugar.

-- Freeze option: Freeze undecorated cookies, layered between waxed paper, in freezer containers.
+Freeze undecorated cookies, layered between waxed paper, in freezer containers.
 To use, thaw before serving.
 Roll cookies in confectioners' sugar.
-Yield: 4 dozen.